RocketCommunicationsInc/astro-uxds/_content/patterns/classification-markings.md

 If your application is able to move forward with the use of authority blocks, review the relevant sections in the references at the end of this report since there are many other rules for specific use cases.
 If it is not possible to show this information, as is true in many dynamic documents, a dynamic document warning (the same as mentioned in the Portion Marking section) should be present at the top of each page to warn the user not to use the content as a source for derivative classification and to give contact information.

-#### Structure for Original vs. Derivative Classification Blocks from the ISOO Marking Booklet
+##### Structure for Original vs. Derivative Classification Blocks from the ISOO Marking Booklet

 ![Summary of Classification Authority Block](/img/patterns/classification-markings-authority-block.png)

-#### Example of Original Classification in Context from DoDM 5200.01, Volume 2
+##### Example of Original Classification in Context from DoDM 5200.01, Volume 2

 ![Example of Originally Classified Document](/img/patterns/classification-markings-originally-classified-doc.png)

-#### Example of Derivative Classification in Context from DoDM 5200.01, Volume 2
+##### Example of Derivative Classification in Context from DoDM 5200.01, Volume 2

 *UNCLASSIFIED - CLASSIFICATION MARKINGS FOR ILLUSTRATION PURPOSES ONLY*

 ![Example of Derivatively Classified Document](/img/patterns/classification-markings-derivatively-classified.png)

-#### Repeat of the Dynamic Document Warning for Quick Reference
+##### Repeat of the Dynamic Document Warning for Quick Reference

 ![Warning Statement for Dynamic Documents](/img/patterns/classification-markings-warning-statement-for-dynamic-documents.png)

 ## Actual Implementation

 Actual implementations of the classification marking requirements, however, are increasingly varied.
-Some applications that our users use have top and bottom banners as well as some higher levels of portion marking, but other applications have no markings at all or only a top banner with the overall system classification level.
-Users report a common trend in applications is to just use a top and bottom banner with the overall classification in text and a background color for the banner matching the relevant physical classification label color.
+Some applications that our users have encountered have top and bottom banners as well as some higher levels of portion marking, but other applications have no markings at all or only a top banner with the overall system classification level.
+Government users report a common trend in applications is to just use a top and bottom banner with the overall classification in text and a background color for the banner matching the relevant physical classification label color.

 ### Workstations

-According to Rocket Communication’s cybersecurity contractor, applications that will be used on workstations with access to classified networks and information often do not have a full set of classification markings because the workstations themselves have the markings.
+Applications that will be used on government workstations with access to classified networks and information often do not have a full set of classification markings because the workstations themselves have the markings.
 On the physical workstation machines, physical classification labels will be present showing the highest level of classified information the machine has access to.
 When the workstation is on, the user interface of the workstation is themed to match the color of the physical classification label.
 The wallpaper of the virtual desktop of the workstation has an overall classification banner at the top of the screen that also marks the high-water mark of the classification access of the machine and any additional caveats.
 There is not a banner at the bottom of the desktop wallpaper since it would often be covered by the computer menus from the bottom of the screen.
 In general, because the workstation already has an overall classification banner and many virtual environments are dynamic in nature, applications on these workstations do not tend to have as many classification markings as more traditional document formats.

 ### Physical Classification Labels

 According to subject matter experts within our client companies, it is a common practice to use physical classification label colors as background colors for overall classification banners in applications.
 We were not able to find any documentation that lists this an a required aspect of overall classification, but we have included images of these labels for reference from Marking Classified National Security Information ISOO Booklet, Revision 4 (p.
 44) and the At Ease Computing, Inc. Online Store - U.S. Government Security Labels (SF) as linked at the bottom of the page.
-Our cybersecurity contractor confirmed that there are no documented requirements that virtual environments use color as a signifier to the best of her knowledge.
+A cybersecurity expert confirmed that there are no documented requirements that virtual environments use color as a signifier to the best of her knowledge.
 It is unclear if there are specific colors or hex codes required for each label or if it only requires a generic color category like “red.”

 ##### ISOO Marking Booklet - SF Label Images